ianlavapiez/associhealth/README.md

-# AssociHealth - shadcn/ui monorepo
+# Associhealth - shadcn/ui monorepo

-This is a monorepo template for AssociHealth using shadcn/ui components with pnpm workspaces.
+This is a monorepo template for Associhealth using shadcn/ui components with pnpm workspaces.

 ## Getting Started